IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 To create an AI Assistant in watsonx Orchestrate, you first need to access the platform and navigate to the AI Assistant Builder.

-1. Log in to IBM watsonx Orchestrate account
+1. Log in to IBM watsonx Orchestrate account.
-    Open your web browser and go to the IBM watsonx Orchestrate portal.
+ - Open your web browser and go to the IBM watsonx Orchestrate portal.
-    Enter your IBM credentials and sign in.
+ - Enter your IBM credentials and sign in.
 2. Navigate to the Home Page
-    Upon logging in, you will land on the watsonx Orchestrate home page.
+- Upon logging in, you will land on the watsonx Orchestrate home page.
     This page provides options to build AI skills, automate tasks, and explore learning resources.
 3. Access the AI Assistant Builder
     In the "Build" section, find the "AI Assistant Builder" card.